- Attending MW21 FAQ

 Yes, pre-conference tours TBA.
 Please visit the Program Page for updated information.

 When can I register to attend the conference?

 Registration for the North American conference opens in December.
+Register here.
 Please note that Registration Fees are based on the date payment is received (i.e. when credit card payment is validated or checks is received), NOT on the date the Registration Form is created or submitted.

-What does my registration fee include?
+What does my membership fee include?

 Is it possible to register for one day at a reduced rate?